Golan Heights: Early history

-Greek and Roman period
+Hellenistic and early Roman periods

-The Golan Heights, along with the rest of the region, came under the control of Alexander the Great in 332 BCE, following the Battle of Issus.
+The Golan Heights, along with the rest of the region, came under the control of Alexander the Great in 332 BC, following the Battle of Issus.
 Following Alexander's death, the Golan came under the domination of the Macedonian general Seleucus and remained part of the Seleucid Empire for most of the next two centuries.

-In the middle of the 2nd century BCE, Itureans moved into the Golan, occupying over one hundred locations in the region.
+In the middle of the 2nd century BC, Itureans moved into the Golan, occupying over one hundred locations in the region.
+Iturean stones and pottery have been found in the area.
+Itureans also built several temples, one of them in function up until the Islamic conquest.

-In the 1st century BCE, the region as far as Trachonitis, Batanea and Auranitis was put under the administrative control of Herod the Great by Augustus Caesar.
-In the Roman and Byzantine periods, the area was administered as part of Phoenicia Prima and Syria Palaestina, and finally Golan/Gaulanitis was included together with Peraea in Palaestina Secunda, after 218 AD.
-Ancient kingdom Bashan was incorporated into the province of Batanea.
+Around 83–81 BC, the Golan was captured by the Hasmonean king and high priest Alexander Jannaeus, annexing the area to the Hasmonean kingdom of Judaea.
+Following this conquest, the Hasmoneans encouraged Jewish migrants from Judea to settle in the Golan.
+Most scholars agree that this settlement began after the Hasmonean conquest, though it might have started earlier, probably in the mid-2nd century BC.
+Over the next century, Jewish settlement in the Golan and nearby regions became widespread, reaching north to Damascus and east to Naveh.